 This species has not been studied by the present authors.
-It is apparently readily distinguished from the other members of the genus because the sensorium on antennal segment IV is forked (not simple) and antennal segment II is symmetrical (not produced on the outer margin).
+It is apparently readily distinguished from the other members of the genus because the sense cone on antennal segment IV is forked (not simple) and antennal segment II is symmetrical (not produced on the outer margin).

 Chirothrips secalis Moulton